-Whether obesity is caused by work conditions, disabilities, genetics, or lifestyle habits, obesity is overtaking people’s lives and causing major health problems like diabetes, heart disease, cancer, sleep apnea.
+Whether obesity is caused by work conditions, disabilities, genetics, or lifestyle habits, obesity is overtaking people’s lives and causing major health problems like diabetes, heart disease, cancer, and sleep apnea.
 Not to mention that 1 in 5 deaths are associated with obesity!

-So what is can you do?
+So what can you do?
 The best tool to reduce obesity is bariatric surgery.
 But first, let’s dive into a few things to uncover the problem.

 Many who are impacted by this do try to lose the excess weight but tend to fluctuate in weight as they struggle to keep up or perhaps different factors interfere.